Me and My Guitar

 From "Pleasure-ology" to "There is Hope"

-"Pleasure-ology" was written 20 years ago with Lance Eastman (Lance Garrett) to be the theme song for Vancouver's first Alternative Health Fair organized by refloxologist Yvette Eastman.
+"Pleasure-ology" was written almost 30 years ago with Lance Eastman (Lance Garrett) to be the theme song for Vancouver's first Alternative Health Fair organized by the late refloxologist Yvette Eastman.
 It was performed with guitar and kazoo.
-"Oompa" was written after my father received a copy of "Homemade with Rosemary" and said, "Very nice but you don't have a polka!"
+"Oompa" was written after my father received a copy of "Homemade with Rosemary" and said, "Very nice, but you don't have a polka!"
 It is here dedicated to his memory.
-"Cash Cow" I'm sure was truly inspired by an other-wordly source as it poured through my finger onto the keyboard of my computer.
+"Cash Cow" I'm sure was truly inspired by an other-wordly source as it poured through my fingers onto the keyboard of my computer.
 The song was given its first performance at a peace rally in Grand Forks.
-Still "There is Hope" - originally written for the Festival of Freedom.
-And “Asha (Hope)” which is now put to a circle dance by Mihaela and is also a FREE DOWNLOAD to share around the world.
+Still "There is Hope" - originally written for the Festival of Freedom at the Forks.
+And “Asha (Hope)” which is now put to a circle dance by Mihaela and is also a VIDEO and FREE DOWNLOAD to share around the world.

 Just press the record button John

-no fancy electronic effects, no high tech here, single takes only with simple instructions to John Vere at Cactus Studios, "Just press the record button."
+There are no fancy electronic effects, no high tech here, single takes only with simple instructions to John Vere at Cactus Studios; "Just press the record button."
 And so it was one spring afternoon in Grand Forks, British Columbia, up in high country.